 The crypto exchange AfriCrypt was established back in 2019 and offered esteemed returns.
 The platform functioned decently for two years but came under suspicion back in April.
 At that time, Bitcoin was reaching its peak, and the exchange suddenly went down.

 Ameer Cajee (AfriCrypt’s CEO) stated that the platform was breached.
 Despite them telling the users to stay patient, some hired Hanekom Attorneys, a law firm, to investigate.
 The investigation revealed that the exchange had already transferred the BTC pools from the wallets.

 Hanekom’s attorney stated that the development was suspicious.
 Once the news came out, the founders disappeared, and the suspicions became graver.
 There is no response, and no one can contact the brothers.
 The employees even lost control of the platform’s backend a week before the said breach.
 If it’s a scam, it’ll mark the biggest crypto heist to date.
 That’s why check before choosing any cryptocurrency exchange.
-You must check our trusted cryptocurrency exchange list before investing your bitcoins.
+You must check our trusted & best crypto exchanges list before investing your bitcoins.